edia should reflect all society, not just a typically male ruling class

 Some will argue that the media should just be worrying about the coming digital catastrophe rather than who makes decisions or writes stories.
 Yet, the media should reflect the whole of society and not the concerns of one, typically male ruling class.
 If nothing else, Grenfell tower and recent surprising elections show how out of touch the media can seem to many potential readers and those in the news.
 Making women decide the news agenda won’t just change that overnight but having a greater diversity of opinion must help.

-The WiJ research will be presented at the LSE on Tuesday.
-Details here.
+The WIJ research will be presented at the LSE on Tuesday.